-This marks the end of the second full calendar year for Photocritic International.
-During that period I’ve published 45 posts here (counting this one), slightly less than one per week.
-As of midnight on December 31, 2011, this blog had served at least 200,000 pageviews and perhaps as many as 2 million since its premiere in spring 2009.
-(This unclarity results from divergent reports from several different site analysis programs.)
-Even at the low end of that estimate, it remains the most widely read blog by any critic/historian of photography.
+This marks the end of the third full calendar year for Photocritic International, which made its debut in June 2009.
+During the past 12-month period I’ve published 64 posts here (counting this one), slightly more than one per week.
+According to Google Analytics, as of midnight on December 31, 2012 this blog had served up just under 70,000 pageviews for the year, to over 32,000 unique visitors — 31,000 new readers plus more than 10,000 recidivist gluttons for punishment.
+It remains the most widely read blog by any critic/historian of photography.

-Through the spring of 2011, I continued herein my coverage of the demise and dismemberment of the Polaroid Collection, and the saga of “the lost negatives of Ansel Adams,” until those stories took protracted breathers en route to their probably anticlimactic denouements.
-From mid-2009 through 2011, Photocritic International provided more extensive and detailed coverage of both these significant stories than any other print or online source.
+Early in the year I continued herein my coverage of the demise and dismemberment of the Polaroid Collection, which story then took a protracted breather en route to its anticlimactic denouement.
+From mid-2009 through 2012, Photocritic International has provided more extensive and detailed coverage of this significant story than any other print or online source.

 - Add substantially to the selection of “legacy” texts from my own archive, to give the content historical depth.